Magnetic levitation. Magnetic interaction

 L - is the length of a rectangular conductor in a magnetic field.

-A rectangular conductor 4 through which a direct current flows also creates a magnetic field.
-The vectors of the intensity and induction of this magnetic field will have the form of closed concentric oval shapes relative to the conductor.
-With the usual design of an electromagnet with a conductor 4 in the gap of the magnetic circuit of the electromagnetic coil, the force that balanced the Ampere force in the conductor 4 arose as a result of the action of the magnetic field of the conductor 4 on the ferromagnetic domains of the magnetic circuit of the electromagnetic coil.
-At the same time, the magnetic field of the electromagnetic coil 1 was distorted and a counter force arose in it, balancing the Ampere force of the conductor 4.
-For the above device, the effect of the magnetic field of the rectangular conductor 4 on the domains of the magnetic circuit of the electromagnetic coil is significantly reduced (or even excluded) due to the fact that it is possible to maximally separate the propagation paths of two magnetic fluxes – the magnetic flux of the electromagnetic coil 1 and the magnetic flux of the rectangular conductor 4.
-This is done by isolating the propagation paths of their magnetic fluxes from each other .
-If there is still a slight effect on the domains of the magnetic circuit of the electromagnetic coil from the magnetic field of the rectangular conductor 4, then it will be significantly less than in a conventional electromagnet because the magnetic field of the conductor 4 will propagate along the path with lower energy costs, i.e. through the magnetic paths of the vertical magnetic core 5 and the small U-shaped magnetic cores 6 of its magnetic circuit and will not fall into the magnetic circuit of the coil.
-Therefore, the Ampere force arising in a rectangular conductor 4 from the action of the magnetic field of the electromagnetic coil 1 on it will not be balanced by a force of the same nature, equal in modulus and opposite in direction in the electromagnetic coil from the action of the magnetic field of the conductor 4 on it.
+In a conventional design of an electromagnet with a conductor 4 in the gap of the magnetic core of the electromagnetic coil, the ampere force in the conductor 4 would be balanced by the force resulting from the magnetic field of the conductor 4, which would act on the ferromagnetic domains of the magnetic core of the electromagnetic coil and the magnetic field of the electromagnetic coil itself.
+The magnetic field of the conductor 4 would tend to expand the areas of the magnetic circuit of the electromagnetic coil in the opposite direction and distort the magnetic field of the electromagnetic coil 1.
+In this case, a counteracting force will act on the sections of the magnetic circuit and in the electromagnetic coil, balancing the Ampere force in the conductor 4.
+For the above device, the influence of the magnetic field of the rectangular conductor 4 on the domains of the magnetic circuit of the electromagnetic coil and on the winding of the electromagnetic coil itself is significantly reduced (or even eliminated if superdiamagnets are used) due to the fact that to separate the propagation paths of two magnetic fluxes: the magnetic flux of the electromagnetic coil 1 and the magnetic flux of the rectangular conductor 4.
+This is achieved by isolating the propagation paths of their magnetic fluxes from each other.
+The insulation is carried out using diamagnets or, best of all, superdiamagnets.
+If, however, there is a slight effect on the domains of the magnetic circuit of the electromagnetic coil from the magnetic field of the rectangular conductor 4 (in the case of using diamagnets), then it will be significantly less than in a conventional electromagnet, since the magnetic field of the conductor 4 will propagate along a trajectory with lower energy consumption, i.e. through the magnetic tracks of the vertical magnetic core 5 and small U-shaped magnetic cores 6, the magnetic core of the conductor 4 will not enter the magnetic core of the coil.
+Consequently, the Ampere force created in the rectangular conductor 4 from the action of the magnetic field of the electromagnetic coil 1 on it will not be balanced by a force of the same nature, equal in modulus and opposite in direction in the electromagnetic coil from the action of the magnetic field of the conductor 4.